Data access

 PostgreSQL as a stable and open operational foundation

-FireDAC controlled rather than blind replacement
+FireDAC controlled instead of blind replacement

 From legacy paths to stable SQL logic